Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Introduction

 \section{Introduction}

-Panel data, such as a collection of firms or households observed repeatedly for a number of periods, are widely used in empirical studies and can be useful for forecasting individuals' future outcomes, which is interesting and important in many applications.
-For example, PSID can be used to analyze income dynamics \citep{Hirano2002,gu2014unobserved}, and bank balance sheet data can help conduct bank stress tests \citep{LiuMoonSchorfheide2015}.
-This paper constructs individual-specific density forecasts using a dynamic linear panel data model with common and heterogeneous parameters and cross-sectional heteroskedasticity.
+Panel data, such as a collection of firms or households observed repeatedly for a number of periods, are widely used in empirical studies.
+It can also be useful for forecasting individuals' future outcomes, which is interesting and important in many applications, for example, PSID for income dynamics \citep{Hirano2002,gu2014unobserved} and bank balance sheet data for bank stress tests \citep{LiuMoonSchorfheide2015}.
+This paper constructs individual-specific density forecasts using a dynamic linear panel data model with common and heterogeneous coefficients as well as cross-sectional heteroskedasticity.

 In this paper, I consider young firm dynamics as the empirical application.
-For illustrative purposes, let us consider a simple dynamic panel data model as the baseline setup:
+For illustrative purposes, consider a simple dynamic panel data model as the baseline setup:

-where $i=1,\cdots,N$, and $t=1,\cdots,T+1$. $y_{it}$ is the observed firm performance such as the log of employment,\footnote{Employment is one of the standard measures in the firm dynamics literature \citep{AkcigitKerr2010,zarutskie2015did}.} $\lambda_{i}$ is the unobserved skill of an individual firm, and $u_{it}$ is an i.i.d.\ shock.
+where $i=1,\cdots,N$, and $t=1,\cdots,T+1$. $y_{it}$ is the observed firm performance such as log employment, $\lambda_{i}$ is the unobserved skill of an individual firm, and $u_{it}$ is an i.i.d.\ shock.
 Skill is independent of the shock, and the shock is independent across firms and times. $\beta$ and $\sigma^{2}$ are common across firms, where $\beta$ represents the persistence of the dynamic pattern and $\sigma^{2}$ gives the size of the shocks.
-Based on the observed panel from period $0$ to period $T$, I am interested in forecasting the future performance of any specific firm in period $T+1$, $y_{i,T+1}$.\footnote{In the main body of the paper, I consider a more general specification that accommodates many important features of real-world empirical studies, such as strictly exogenous and predetermined covariates, correlated random coefficients, and cross-sectional heteroskedasticity.}
+Based on the observed panel from period $0$ to period $T$, I am interested in forecasting the future performance of any specific firm in period $T+1$.